 Recently the theorists' attention has been attracted by the study of so-called self-propelled particles1-3 in the context of active matter.
 Typical experimentally accessible examples come from biological systems: swimming bacteria, such as the E. Coli4, unicellular protozoa5 and spermatozoa6 but also more complex systems such as actin filaments7, active nematics8, living tissues9 or the so-called motor-proteins10.
-Moreover, artificially realized micro-swimmers, such as self-propelled Janus particles 11,12 and colloidal particles immersed in a bacterial suspension13, have been shown to behave as active systems.
+Moreover, artificially realized micro-swimmers, such as self-propelled Janus particles^{11,12} and colloidal particles immersed in a bacterial suspension13, have been shown to behave as active systems.
 All these examples show common features both at the level of the single particle trajectory14, and at the collective level, which cannot be captured by an equilibrium Brownian motion model.
 Regardless of their nature, these systems propel themselves in some space direction for a finite time, by employing different mechanisms.
 Typically, biological systems employ mechanical tools, such as Cilia or Flagella, or complex chemical reactions.
-Active colloids are typically activated through light 15,16, which injects energy into the system, or chemically through the decomposition of hydrogen peroxide ^{17,18}.
-Independently on their origins, on one hand, an isolated self-propelled particle in absence of any external potentials displays an anomalously long persistent motion, with respect to a Brownian particle.
-This anomaly is enterely due to the self-propulsion.
+Active colloids are typically activated through light^{15, 16}, which injects energy into the system, or chemically through the decomposition of hydrogen peroxide^{17,18}.
+Independently on their origins, on one hand, an isolated self-propelled particle displays an anomalously long persistent motion: In the potential-free case, its orientation i.e. the active force - and so its velocity direction remains constant for times much longer with respect to those allowed by an equivalent thermal system, where activity is replaced by ordinary diffusion process with the same amplitude.
 Of course, at very long times - when velocity correlations have decayed - normal effective diffusion is recovered when active particles are not confined.
-On the other hand, a suspension of interacting active particles shows interesting collective phenomena such as the so-called motility induced phase separation (MIPS)19-26 or dynamical ordering phenomena such as flocking27.
+On the other hand, a suspension of interacting active particles shows interesting collective phenomena such as the so-called motility induced phase separation $(MIPS)^{19-26}$ or dynamical ordering phenomena such as flocking27.
 All these phenomena cannot be explained through an equilibrium approach, i.e. in terms of a Maxwell-Boltzmann distribution.
 For this reason, a series of simplified models have been recently proposed, in particular, the Run and Tumble model^{28-30} and the Active Brownian Particles (ABP) model31-33: the connection between these two modelizations was discussed in^{34,35}, showing a good consistency between them, at least in a range of values of the control parameters.
-Since the two-time correlation of stochastic activity force in the ABP, averaged over the angular degree of freedom, has an exponential shape, the Active Ornstein-Uhlenbeck Particles (AOUP) model was introduced, as the simplest model with such time-correlation behavior36-40.
+Since the two-time correlation of stochastic activity force in the ABP, averaged over the angular degree of freedom, has an exponential shape, the Active Ornstein-Uhlenbeck Particles (AOUP) model was introduced, as the simplest model with such time-correlation behavior^{36-40}.
 Despite its apparent simplicity, many aspects of the active phenomenology were reproduced^{37,41}, providing consistency with this model.
 The possibility in AOUP of obtaining clear theoretical results may lead to new predictions which may trigger future experimental investigations.